yungshenglu/OnlineJudgeUVa/UVA-10954/README.md

 ---
 ## Input

-Each test case will start with a positive number, N (2 ≤ N ≤ 5,000) followed by N positive integers (all are less than 100,000).
-Input is terminated by a case where the value of N is zero.
+Each test case will start with a positive number, $N$ ($2 \le N \le 5,000$) followed by $N$ positive integers (all are less than 100,000).
+Input is terminated by a case where the value of $N$ is zero.
 This case should not be processed.

 ---
 ## Output